Oaxaca Interwoven:

 Standard Private Room

-Your own private room with premium mattresses, a desk, handwoven blankets and rugs, closet ceiling fan, and a private bathroom with shower.
+Your own private room with premium mattress, a desk, handwoven blankets and rugs, closet ceiling fan, and a private bathroom with shower.

 $3,495